microsoft/ExpressivePixelsMakeCode/README.md

 ## Add Startup Blocks

 Select the Neopixel section in the toolbox and create a strip with the proper number of pixels (256 for the Sparklet for the micro:bit).
-From the Advanced pin section, add a digital write pin on P1 of value 1 turns on the display.
+From the Advanced pin section, add a digital write pin on P1 of value 1 to turn on the Sparklet display.
 Finally, from the EPXDisplay section, add the powerupclear block with low brightness ensures that the display is cleared and set to a nominal brightness.

 <img src="https://github.com/microsoft/ExpressivePixelsMakeCode/blob/master/images/Docs-MakeCode-Startup.png" style="float: left;" />